-Many of these pitfalls can be avoided if model verification is performed over sources that expose information about each update.
-One particularly interesting source with public traces of all modification timestamps is Wikipedia [37].
+Even though certain measurement studies [5], [12], [21], [32] have found non-Poisson updates among web pages, they also lack ground truth.
+These pitfalls can be avoided if model verification is performed over sources that expose information about each update.
+One particularly interesting source with public traces of all modification timestamps is Wikipedia [43].
 From a search-engine perspective, this website represents a realistic example of data churn stemming from user interaction with each other (e.g., edits from other people), flash crowds in response to external events, and diurnal activity patterns of the human lifecycle.
 Wikipedia is also well-suited for purposes of model validation and discussion.

-To shed light on the complexity of real $F{U}(x)$, we plot in Fig. 9(a) the tail CDF of inter-update delay for the most frequently modified article - "George W. Bush" with 44,296 updates in 10 years (mean delay E[U] = 1.86 hours).
-The figure is a close match to Pareto tail $(1+x/\beta)^{-\alpha}$ with $\alpha = 1.4$ and $\beta = 0.93$.
-In Fig. 9(b), we show the corresponding autocorrelation function $\rho(h)$ with a power-law fit $h^{-0.37}$, which suggests long-range dependence (LRD) with Hurst parameter 0.81.
+To shed light on the complexity of real $F_U(x)$, we plot in Fig. 9(a) the tail CDF of inter-update delay for the most frequently modified article - "George W. Bush" with 44,296 updates in 10 years (mean delay E[U]=1.86 hours).
+The figure is a close match to Pareto tail $(1+x/\beta)^{-\alpha}$ with $\alpha=1.4$ and $\beta=0.93$.
+In Fig. 9(b), we show the corresponding auto-correlation function $\rho(h)$ with a power-law fit $h^{-0.37}$, which suggests long-range dependence (LRD) with Hurst parameter 0.81.
 Of course, LRD effects might be caused and/or compounded by non-stationarity.
 To address this question, Fig. 9(c) shows the update rate throughout the day, clearly indicating non-stationary dynamics.